bcgov/devhub-app-web/docs/designTokens.md

 ## Moving Forward

-There will be ongoing work to transititon many common components that use margin/padding to utilize the style tokens so we maintain consistency and have a single source of truth!
+There will be ongoing work to transition many common components that use margin/padding to utilize the style tokens so we maintain consistency and have a single source of truth!

 ## Interested In Learning More About Design Tokens?